15 Surprising Staircase Accident Statistics (2023 Update)

 (AJEMJOURNAL)

 Annually, around 1,076,558 people in the USA suffer from a staircase-related injury.
-These injuries may happen due to stairs not adhering to regular staircase guidelines, although there are a lot of general staircase accidents too.
+The injuries may happen due to stairs not adhering to regular staircase guidelines, but there are a lot of general staircase accidents too.

 3. Most of the injury rates occur among young children and elderly people.